Priyamaanavale: Plot

 As a last-ditch resort, Vijay, Chandru, Shankar and Vijay's driver Stepnee, hatch a plan to bring back Priya to Vijay.
-They decide to lie to Priya that Vijay is stabbed by his ex-employees Manohar and 7 Times whom he had sent to jail earlier so that Priya will change her mind and unite with Vijay.
+They decide to tell Priya that Vijay is about to get killed by his ex-employees Manohar and 7 Times whom he had sent to jail earlier so that Priya will change her mind and reunite with Vijay.
 When Priya find out about the trick, she rushes to Vijay's home to admonish him for his cheap behaviour.
 But it turns out that Manohar and 7 Times really escaped from prison and stabbed Vijay after a fight.
-When Priya realises that Vijay is really wounded and attempts to help, she slips and goes into labour.
+When Priya realises that Vijay is really wounded and attempts to help, she slips and falls down, and goes into labor.
 Vijay manages to drive Priya to the hospital despite his condition.
-Priya gives birth to a baby boy, while Vijay is operated upon and manages to recover.
+Priya gives birth to a baby boy, while Vijay is operated upon again and manages to recover.
 In the end, Vijay and Priya reunite again.
-Vishwanathan and Priya's mother comes to the hospital and sees their baby.
-Vishwanathan tells that their baby looks like him and their baby will be with him.
-But, Priya's mother refuses to give the baby as it is her grand child also and they too argue.
-Vijay stops it and tells them that for one year the baby will be with Vishwanathan and another one year the baby will be with Priya's mother which is per an agreement to which they all laugh.

 Cast

 Production

-K. Selva Bharathy and Vijay had considered collaborating on a project titled Thalatta Varuvala co-starring Isha Koppikar and Rambha, but later chose to select a different script.
-Filming began in February 2000, after Vijay completed the shooting of his previous film Kushi.
-The film was a remake of the 1996 Telugu film Pavitra Bandham.
+After Ninaithen Vandhai (1998), K. Selva Bharathy and Vijay had considered collaborating again on a project titled Thalatta Varuvala co-starring Isha Koppikar and Rambha, but later chose to select a different script.
+Filming began in April 2000, after Vijay completed the shooting for his previous romantic comedy film Kushi which was released in May 2000.
+The film was a Tamil remake of the 1996 Telugu film Pavitra Bandham.
 Vivek was signed to play a comic role in the film and wrote his scenes.
 Vijay's son, Jason Sanjay, was born during a schedule of the film with Vijay unable to attend his birth in London.
 The film teamed up with Coca-Cola for their publicity campaign after Vijay had signed on to the soft drink company as a brand ambassador.

 Soundtrack

-The soundtrack was composed by S. A. Rajkumar.
-The song "Welcome Boys Welcome Girls" is based on "Coco Jamboo" by Mr. President.
+The soundtrack was composed by S. A. Rajkumar.The audio rights were acquired by Sony Music India.
+The song "Welcome Girls Welcome Boys" interpolates "Coco Jamboo" by Mr. President.
+The song "Kalyanam Enbadhu" is based on "Aparupamainadamma" from Pavithra Bandham.
+That song was not included in the soundtrack instead it was featured only in the film.